 You may find that as a result of the bushfire that you choose to pivot your business to provide specific services to help those affected by trauma.
 Do this from a space of trying to help and deliver your business purpose rather than ambulance chasing — intent and authenticity matter.

-Being aware that what you are feeling is normal, and prioritising self-care is an essential coping strategy.
+Being aware that what you are feeling is common, and prioritising self-care is an essential coping strategy.
 Your responsibility is to heal and stay healthy so you can do what you are on this planet to do.

 What has happened through the bushfires is intensely traumatic to all the people and communities affected by the fires.
 Our hearts go out to the people, communities and animals for the unimaginable horror they went through.
 May they get the resources, love and support they will need over the coming years to get through.